alihamzasultan/chatbot-sidebars/README.md

-# OPENAI Powered Charbot Layout
+# OPENAI Powered Chatbot Layout

 This is an openai powered chatbot with a very attractive layout.